Emergent entanglement phase transitions in non-Hermitian Aubry-Andr\'e-Harper chains: Early state Entanglement dynamics

 \section{Early state Entanglement dynamics}

 In this section, we discuss the entanglement phase transitions for non-Hermitian AAH models under OBCs.
 The half-chain entanglement entropy $S_{L/2}$ of the steady-state in the $\lambda-\gamma$ plane is shown in Fig.~\ref{F1}(a), where the black dashed line is the Anderson localization transition line $\lambda=(J-\gamma)/2$~\cite{HJiang2019}.
 In the case of $\gamma=0$, as $\lambda$ crosses the critical value of 0.5, the system undergoes an entanglement transition from a volume law to an area law due to the influence of Anderson localization, with the critical point exhibiting a volume law~\cite{RNilanjan2021}.
 Clearly, the growth of entanglement entropy on both sides of the critical line is suppressed for $\gamma < 0$, but this is attributed to different mechanisms.
-On the left side of the critical line, the skin effect propels particles towards the boundary, ultimately leading to particle localization at the boundary, reducing quantum jumps, and thus inhibiting the growth of entanglement entropy~\cite{KKawabata2023}.
+On the left side of the critical line, when $\gamma \neq 0$, the skin effect propels particles towards the boundary, ultimately leading to particle localization at the boundary, reducing quantum jumps, and thus inhibiting the growth of entanglement entropy~\cite{KKawabata2023}.
+At the same time, we note that when $\gamma\rightarrow 0$, the system can obtain larger entanglement entropy (compared to the region with $\gamma < -0.3$), and we show that it remains an area law with further discussion in Appendix~\ref{B}.
 On the right side, Anderson localization results in exponential particle localization at the initial positions, suppressing the growth of entanglement entropy~\cite{RNandkishore2015,RNilanjan2021,Torito2023,KLi2023}.
 Both mechanisms suppress entanglement entropy, causing the system to follow the area law~\cite{RNandkishore2015,KLi2023,RNilanjan2021,Torito2023,KKawabata2023}.